M64GitHub/movy/README.md

 ## movy_video

-A latest addition to **movy** is **movy_video** — a video decoding and rendering module that brings full-motion video playback directly to the terminal.
+**movy_video** adds full-motion video playback to the terminal, built on FFmpeg and SDL2.

 **movy_video** provides a complete video decoding pipeline using FFmpeg, with support for:
 - **Video decoding** for all FFmpeg-supported formats (.mp4, .h264, .avi, .mkv, .webm, etc.)